Executive director of SCDMV suggests compliance with federal real ID Act - South Carolina Radio Network

-The executive director of the South Carolina Department of Motor Vehicles (DMC) told a state Senate panel Wednesday that if the state does not comply with the federal Real ID Act, it could be “problematic.”
+The executive director of the South Carolina Department of Motor Vehicles (DMV) told a state Senate panel Wednesday that if the state does not comply with the federal Real ID Act, it could be “problematic.”

-Kevin Shwedo told senators that things are OK for now thanks to a federal extension until June 6, but that could soon change.
+Kevin Shwedo told senators that things are okay for now thanks to a federal extension until June 6, but that could soon change.
 “No issues right now, unless we do not get the legislation that removes South Carolina from the will not comply with the Real ID Act,” said Shwedo.

-The reason for the post 9-11 terror attacks legislation was to create secure, modern identification that is consistent across the country and links the information used by residents when they apply for the cards.
+The reason for the post-9/11 legislation was to streamline state driver’s license requirements and create secure, modern identification consistent across the country, which links the information used by residents when they apply for the cards.

 The changes have faced stiff resistance in South Carolina.
 A state law was passed prohibiting compliance with the 2005 requirements.
-Legislators, led by then-Gov. Mark Sanford, had concerns the Real ID standards required too much personal information and set up national ID cars rather than state ones.
+Legislators, led by then-Gov. Mark Sanford, had concerns the Real ID standards required too much personal information and set up national ID cards rather than state ones.

 But South Carolina’s lack of compliance means its state-issued ID will not be accepted at federal facilties like military bases once the extension expires in June.
 Starting in January 2018, South Carolina’s IDs would no longer be accepted at airport security lines.